moonsettler/guides/bip39-xor-guide.md

 ## step 6:
 let's create our recovery sheets! each of them 24 words, but none of them are our valid seed actually.

-however we can recover our secret S from any 2 of them! (if i did not mess something up - and i did!)
+however we can recover our secret S from any 2 of them! (if i did not mess something up)
 ![FGvf44wVkAUBd7G](https://user-images.githubusercontent.com/90689674/146414046-1c069644-8266-4da6-b1a9-eadaa8c92803.png)

 ## notes - on seeds passwords and backups